1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

-“But the style chosen by Ol’shansky for his article was not
-suitable for the 1963 environment.
-The Soviet scientific com¬
-munity had become more mature, and the methods and tactics
-chosen by Ol’shansky by then worked against him”
-(Medvedev and Lerner, p.
-211)

 “Lebedev was then given the floor for purposes of condemn¬
 ing Morganism-Mendelism.
 He demanded the banning of Mor¬
 ganism from curricula and severely criticized Lobashev’s text¬